 An MCL violation would be something that is in your operations permit for your water system or your wastewater system.
-MCL stands for maximum contaminant limit, and on water, for example, it would be a radium or arsenic or nitrates or nitrites, something that you would do testing for.
+MCL stands for maximum contaminant limit, and on water, for example, it would be radium or arsenic or nitrates or nitrites, something that you would do testing for.
 If you are looking to get a grant for an MCL violation, you must have a project planned, which means you have to have a report into the DNR, a preliminary engineering report that states what the issue is and what the proposed solution is.
-The reason for this is because there are a lot of communities that can have violations, but it’s kind of a first come, first serve sort of thing.
-So even if you have a violation and you need the help, if you’re not planning for it, there’s other people ahead of you that have planned for it.
-So the best way to get that, would to get a report into the DNR stating how you’re gonna fix that.
+The reason for this is because there are a lot of communities that can have violations, but it’s kind of a first-come, first-serve sort of thing.
+So even if you have a violation and you need the help, if you’re not planning for it, there are other people ahead of you that have planned for it.
+So the best way to get that would be to get a report into the DNR stating how you’re gonna fix that.
 Even if you don’t currently have a violation that’s a good way to go about that.
 What was your other question?

 I mean, basically what you’re saying is, if you’re finding out from the DNR or other regulatory authorities that you’ve got something wrong with a water, drinking water, or wastewater system, you’re not meeting your limits by our permits.
 There could be funding available to you, but they would be anticipating that you do some sort of a study first to show what your interest is in fixing it, not just asking for a handout.
 Is that what you’re saying?

 How difficult is it to apply for funding?
-In addition to you said writing a report, is there anything else you have to do?
+In addition to writing a report, is there anything else you have to do?

-In order to apply for the funding, like I said, you have to have a report to go with it to prepare the report, you will need to hire an engineer.
+In order to apply for the funding, as I said, you have to have a report to go with it to prepare the report, you will need to hire an engineer.
 They will look at your system what you have, what your needs might be, what your typical operating procedures are, and what your limits and so forth are, and then in that report, they will look at that, come up with a general idea of what those improvements might cost alongside with discussions with the operators, mayors, clerks, councils whoever wants to be involved in that, and then with the submittal of the report the funding application would go in it.
-Most of it gets filled out by the engineer, but from the city you will be requested to do on some projects, a viability assessment, which is a multi page document with yes or no check boxes asking, does the city have a procedure in place or not?
-That sort of thing, and also a independent municipal financial advisor will be required as well,and what they will do is look at your funds available through the city your sewer rates, water rates, that sort of thing to determine if where the rates are set at now are enough to support the new project and also a current, essentially financial report of the city to submitted with the application as well.
-So from the city’s side, they need to get their finances all gathered up, to be able to submit for the application.
+Most of it gets filled out by the engineer, but from the city, you will be requested to do on some projects, a viability assessment, which is a multi-page document with yes or no checkboxes asking, does the city have a procedure in place or not?
+That sort of thing, and also an independent municipal financial advisor will be required as well, and what they will do is look at your funds available through the city your sewer rates, water rates, that sort of thing to determine if where the rates are set at now are enough to support the new project and also a current, essentially financial report of the city to submitted with the application as well.
+So, from the city’s side, they need to get their finances all gathered up, to be able to submit the application.

 Can the city apply for more than one type of funding or is it one grant at a time?